-A chapter I wrote about housing, about architecture and performance art has been published in From Conflict to Inclusion in Housing: Interaction of Communities, Residents and Activists.
+A chapter I wrote about housing, architecture and performance art has been published in From Conflict to Inclusion in Housing: Interaction of Communities, Residents and Activists.
 (Edited by Graham Cairns, Georgios Artopoulos and Kirsten Day)

-The whole book be accessed here: http://www.ucl.ac.uk/ucl-press/browse-books/from-conflict-to-inclusion-in-housing
+The whole book can be read here: http://www.ucl.ac.uk/ucl-press/browse-books/from-conflict-to-inclusion-in-housing

 I have always said that we have to put Duchamp’s urinal back in the restroom.

 I am helping to facilitate ‘A Day on Resilience’, at East Street Arts on 29th June.
 I will be initiating a discussion about the benefits and precarity of blurring life and work within creative projects.

 Photo credits: Daisy Robson Wright / East Street Arts